MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex01_Playbook_Defender.md

 1. Select the **Change connection** link.

 1. Select **Add new** and select **Sign in**.
 In the new window, select your Azure subscription admin credentials when prompted.
-The last line of the block should now read ÔÇ£Connected to your-Student-usernameÔÇØ.
+The last line of the block should now read “Connected to your-Student-username”.

     <!--- 1.
 Below within the logic split (+ sign), select Add an action to incident.--->